acarapetis/shroudstone/README.md

 - Stormgate names your replays using your local time.
 After renaming, the times will be in the UTC timezone, as on the Stormgate World leaderboard.
+- Your settings are saved in %LOCALAPPDATA%/shroudstone/config.json on Windows or ~/.local/share/shroudstone/config.json on Linux/WSL.
+- Your player ID, replay directory path and replay format string can be configured by passing command-line options to `python -m shroudstone rename-replays`; but you probably want to use the config file instead so you don't have to provide them every time.
+Use `python -m shroudstone edit-config` to edit the configuration file.